KnowledgeCaptureAndDiscovery/OBA/docs/result.md

 ### Default queries

 OBA generates the following queries for each class.
-We show the examples assuming the class **Person**:
+For example, if we had the class **Person**:

 - get_all: Get all the resources of a type.  `GET /persons`.
 - get_all_user: Get all the resources of a type.  `GET /persons?username=USER` in the graph **USER**.